 | Best for | Real-time agents, contact centers | Batch media, privacy-sensitive | Regulated on-prem, leaderboard WER | Podcast/meeting intelligence |

-Reference Architecture: A 2026 Noise-Robust ASR Pipeline
+Reference Architecture: A 2026 Noise-Hardened ASR Pipeline

 Here is the pipeline we deploy for noisy real-time workloads.
-Each stage has a specific job, a budget, and a fallback.
+Each stage has a specific job, a latency budget, and a fallback.

 | Stage | Component | Latency budget |